 There will be moments when there isn’t sufficient lighting for production, as well as moments when power goes out on set.
 Having a flashlight is definitely necessary, and in this line of work a good flashlight that can withstand wear and tear is key.

-There are going to be moments where a technician will need both hands for a task and direct lighting, so a tech will need to utilize a headlamp.
+There are going to be moments where an electrical lighting technician will need both hands for a task and direct lighting, so a tech will need to utilize a headlamp.
 Most opt for headlamps that are long-lasting and not too bulky.

 Tool #5: Clothes Pegs